 The culmination of Ryan’s (the Titanium Ranger) initial arc in Lightspeed.
-We not only get the Rangers pinned up against a wall but Ryan fighting for his life with a Cobra tattoo ready to kill him if he morphs one more time.
-To defeat it, he fights a cobra monster.
-This show, I swear.
+We not only get the Rangers pinned up against a wall but Ryan fighting for his life with a Cobra tattoo monster that’ll kill him if he morphs one more time.
+Only in this show would that be so dramatic and it’s amazing.

 “Ransik Lives” Power Rangers Time Force (Episode 4)

-Ever wanted to sympthize with the villains?
+Ever wanted to sympathize with the villains?
 Ransik, the main villain of Time Force, basically makes a terrorist speech on live television before laying out his whole back story.
-He was created from the remnants of human genetic engineering the’re the reason he is trying to destroy the future.
+He was created from the remnants of human genetic engineering in the future, cast aside with no thought.
 It’s gripping stuff, aided by Mad Max veteran Vernon Wells’ superb acting.

 “The Quantum Quest” Power Rangers Time Force (Episode 13)

-What can I say?
-This show loves introducing new Rangers.
-In an effort to match his former best friend Wes and gain respect, Eric steals a morpher and becomes the Quantum Ranger.
-That sounds simple enough, but the fight choreography is top notch throughout and the scene where Eric first morphs is the perfect combination of music, sound design, and acting.
+In an effort to match his former best friend and gain respect, Eric steals a morpher and becomes the Quantum Ranger.
+That sounds simple enough, but the fight choreography is top notch and the scene where Eric first morphs is the perfect combination of music, sound design, and acting.

 “The Master’s Last Stand” Power Rangers Wild Force (Episode 26)

-In a season that isn’t exactly a fan favorite, “The Master’s Last Stand” again focuses on the villain to its benefit.
+In a season that isn’t exactly a fan favorite, “The Master’s Last Stand” focuses on the villain to its benefit.
 Master Org is a man torn apart by lost love and jealously, driven to kill and destroy the world.
 He openly admits to Red Ranger Cole that he murdered his parents in cold blood.
-Heavy stuff for what many consider, “just a kids’ show.”
+Heavy stuff for a kids show.

-So that’s the list.
-While this isn’t representative of what might work for every fan, hopefully a few of these will hold your interest and maybe you’ll at least check out a season or two for yourself.
+While this list isn’t representative of what might work for every fan, hopefully a few of these will pique your interest and you’ll want to check out more.
 Let us know what you think, readers.
 Do you agree with my picks?
 What do you think should be added/changed?
 Let us know in the comments below!

 Credit to mightymorphinism for our lead article photo.
 Head over to their Instagram page for tons of amazing Power Rangers restored images.